exampletest2563/CSharp-Course-GPT-4/Primitive-Data-Types-and-Variables-in-CSharp.md

 ## Variables 📦

-Variables are used to store data in a program.
-Each variable has a data type, a name, and a value.
-In C#, you must declare a variable before using it.
+Variables are containers for storing data values.
+Each variable in C# must have a specific type, which defines what kind of data it can hold.

 ### Variable Declaration and Initialization 🛠️